-The budget request may include federally allowable research expenses and supplies.
+- The budget request may include federally allowable research expenses and supplies.
 (Click here for information on allowable costs and activities.)
-Equipment cannot be purchased with these funds.
+New to this RFA, request for up to a total of 10% faculty salary support can be requested.
+Funds to attend scientific conferences and present findings is appropriate if linked to the PP. Equipment cannot be purchased with these funds.

 Award Project Period

-The project period is 12 months, but it may be extended up to 24 months by obtaining formal permission at least 2 months before the end of year 1 of the project period.
+The project period is 12 months, but it may be extended to up to 24 months through a no-cost extension, by obtaining formal permission at least 2 months before the end of year 1 of the project period.

-Application materials are accepted on a rolling basis Applicants are highly encouraged to contact the CADRE team ([email protected]) to discuss their project before submitting a proposal.
+Application materials will be accepted up to 12 noon on February 14, 2022.
+Applicants are highly encouraged to contact the CADRE team ([email protected]) to discuss their project before submitting a proposal.
 All materials should be uploaded into one PDF file for consideration and review.
-Application will be comprised of:
+Applications will be comprised of:

 - NIH Face Page (PHS 398 Face Page)

-- Research Strategy (5 single spaced page limit, no form).
+- Research Strategy (Up to 5 single-spaced page limit, no form).
 For more guidance on writing a strong Research Strategy click here.
 Strategy includes:

 - NIH Project Summary Page (PHS 398 Form Page 2)

-These following three sections are up to a total of 3 pages.
+- The following three sections are up to a total of 3 pages:

 - Plans for future funding